ska-telescope/ska-integration-test-harness/README.md

 )
 ```

+TODO describe here also what needs to be done by fixtures to initialize the harness
+- what config options are available?
+- how can they be specified?
+-

 ## Architecture overview

 For an overview of the architecture of the test harness and the principles behind it, see the [architecture document](src/ska_integration_test_harness/README.md).